Fody/Costura/readme.md

 * Library linking (e.g. embed dependencies in library projects)
 * Exe linking (e.g. embed dependencies in exe projects)
 * Windows platforms
+* Any advanced scenario that you are not willing to contribute (money, PR, etc) **after discussing with the core contributes first**

 #### Non-supported use cases